ElloTechnology/full-stack-test/README.md

 The first task will be to map the `tokens` to the page `content`, and represent it in a view.
 The view should show the page `content` in its original format.
 The words should be clickable and when clicked they should take us to a second view which will display the token `value`.
 E.g If I click `50` in `"The quick-thinking boy earned 50 pennies."` It should open another view and pass `fifty` from the `tokens` array to that view.

+To ensure the punctuation is retained and that the text behaves correctly when wrapped, consider the following:

+- Retaining Punctuation: Make sure to keep punctuation marks (e.g., commas, periods, quotation marks) in their original positions within the text.
+For example, do not change `"The quick-thinking boy earned 50 pennies."` to `The quick thinking boy earned 50 pennies` by removing punctuation.

-Make sure to make the text large enough to be clickable.
-Also take into account how punctuation will react when the text is wrapped, i.e if `"The quick-thinking boy earned 50 pennies."` is wrapped the `"` should still be next to the `The`.
-They should not end up on different lines, even if we resize the screen.
+- Handling Wrapping: When the text is wrapped to fit within the available space, ensure that punctuation marks remain adjacent to the words they belong to.
+For instance, if "The quick-thinking boy earned 50 pennies." is wrapped, make sure that the `"` remains next to `The`, and they do not end up on different lines, even if the screen size is adjusted.

-**Tip:** Avoid splitting page content using space or any other punctuation and using the index to get the token.
-In some edge cases this will fail, e.g. if you split using space then it will fail when we have hyphens.
-Think about how you can use the token `position` to extract clickable words e.g `The` should be the clickable word but not `"The`.
-The page `content` displayed must be **exactly** the same, do not delete punctuation or capitalize words.
+**Tip**: Avoid splitting the page content using spaces or other punctuation marks and then relying on the index to obtain the token.
+This approach may fail in certain edge cases, such as when dealing with hyphens.
+Instead, consider how you can utilize the token positions to extract clickable words.
+For example, `The` should be a clickable word, but not the quoted version, `"The` Ensure that the displayed page content remains unchanged, preserving punctuation and capitalization.

 ![](https://github.com/ElloTechnology/full-stack-test/blob/main/ezgif-4-61ef17b8bc.gif)